discretize/discretize-guides/builds/necromancer/power-reaper/index.md

 <Tabs>
 <Tab title="Build">
-The <Specialization name="Reaper" text="Power Reaper"/> is one of the best picks for players wanting to be more independent of their party.
-Due to large amounts of self-produced <Condition name="vulnerability"/>, <Boon name="Quickness"/> and <Boon name="Might"/> it is good in parties where your teammates do not perform very well.
+The <Specialization eliteSpecialization="Reaper" text="Power Reaper"/> is one of the best picks for players wanting to be more independent of their party.
+Due to large amounts of self-produced <Condition name="Vulnerability"/>, <Boon name="Quickness"/> and <Boon name="Might"/> it is good in parties where your teammates do not perform very well.

-<Specialization name="Reaper" text="Power Reaper"/> has multiple offensive skill options (<Control name="Pull"/>, boon corruptions, <Condition name="blind"/>, <Control name="Immobile"/>, etc.) <Specialization name="Reaper" text="Power Reaper"/> can modify itself to fit many given situations in fractals.
+<Specialization eliteSpecialization="Reaper" text="Power Reaper"/> has multiple offensive skill options (<Control name="Pull"/>, boon corruptions, <Condition name="Blind"/>, <Control name="Immobile"/>, etc.) <Specialization eliteSpecialization="Reaper" text="Power Reaper"/> can modify itself to fit many given situations in fractals.

 It benefits from slaying potions such as <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.